 I’m not sure why I’ve never made my own barbecue sauce before.
 I make my own low carb chicken marinade for grilling.
 And, I love making just the right amount so there’s no bottle to store in the refrigerator.

 I suppose you could make a larger batch if you’d like to store some for later.
-However, I like the idea of making the low carb BBQ sauce for when I need it.
+However, I like the idea of making the low carb barbecue sauce recipe for when I need it.
 Things tend to get lost in my refrigerator.

 The recipe made enough to brush onto ten chicken drumsticks as they were grilling.
 I added a lot to each piece so you should be able to use it for more servings.
 I just didn’t want to waste any.